adarshvidagit/R-Projects/README.md

 # R-Projects
-A Supervised Machine Learning Academic Project
+A Machine Learning project and a Time Series Analysis project